Susette La Flesche: Career

 As a young woman, Susette La Flesche became more interested in politics and soon graduated and learned how to speak English.
 She first worked as a teacher on the Omaha reservation.
 She had always wanted to become a teacher and after graduating from school at the Elizabeth Institute for Young Ladies in New Jersey.
-After returning home that's where she began to teach, First in the mission school, later at the government school on the Omaha reservation.
+After returning home, she began to teach, first in the mission school and later at the government school on the Omaha reservation.
 She also established a Sunday school with the support of William and Julia Hamilton, who were noted to be the Presbyterian missionaries there since 1855.

 Since her paternal grandmother and uncle were Ponca, she and her father traveled to Oklahoma to investigate conditions after the tribe's forced removal from Nebraska to Indian Territory.
 (The US government had reassigned the Ponca land in Nebraska to the Great Sioux Reservation.)

 La Flesche worked with Thomas Tibbles, an editor with the Omaha World Herald, to publicize the poor conditions they found at the southern reservation: the Ponca had been moved too late in the year to plant crops, the government was late with supplies and promised infrastructure and improvements, and malaria was endemic in the area.
 Nearly one-third of the tribe died within the first two years as a result of the journey and conditions, among them the oldest son of Chief Standing Bear.
 The chief left the Indian Territory with some followers to bury his son in the traditional homeland of Nebraska.
 They were arrested and confined to Fort Omaha, by order of the federal government.
 Tibbles' coverage of the chief's imprisonment was instrumental in gaining Standing Bear pro bono legal services by two prominent defense attorneys, including the counsel for the Union Pacific Railroad.
 Standing Bear filed a suit of habeas corpus against the US government, challenging the grounds for his arrest.